 Subunit vaccine

 Subunit vaccines use purified fragments from microorganisms that are inherently immunogenic, enabling them to elicit immune responses in hosts when administered (Ma et al., 2019).
 As subunit vaccines cannot multiply within the host, there is no chance of infection to either the host or non-target species.
-Instead, they are made completely of antigenic compounds (Dungu.,2011).
+Instead, they are made completely of antigenic compounds (Dungu,2011).
 These vaccines can be produced under strictly regulated circumstances and freeze-dried for convenient handling, storage, and transportation without the need for refrigeration.
 In addition, they effectively target immune reactions on specific microbiological factors (Hansson et al., 2000).

 Nucleic acid vaccines